Baseball History Comes Alive Now Ranked #2 by Feedspot Among All Internet Baseball History Websites and Blogs!

 Let’s Focus on Baseball’s Rare Perfect Games!

-You’re probably wondering who the skinny guy with the weird baseball uniform in the featured photo below is…and why is he being featured, anyway?
+You’re probably wondering who the skinny guy with the weird baseball uniform in the featured photo above is…and why is he being featured, anyway?

 Doing a little research, I found that in the 141 years of major league history, there have been over 300,000 games played, and only 23 officially recognized Perfect Games.
 That means a Perfect Game occurs roughly once every 13,000 games.
 A given game has about a .007% chance of becoming a Perfect Game.

-The game was vastly different back in 1880 when Richmond throw the first Perfect Game.
+The game was vastly different back in 1880 when Richmond threw the first Perfect Game.
 For example, only underhand pitching—from a flat, marked-out box 45 feet from home plate—was allowed, it took eight balls to draw a walk, and a batter was not awarded first base if hit by a pitch.
-So should the two Perfect Games from the pre-modern era even be counted?

 A list of the 23 Perfect Game pitchers is at the bottom of the post.
 Click on the link to see a photo gallery of all 23 pitchers who have thrown Perfect Games: